-- Actavis Group PTC EFH v ICOS Corp UKSC 15, RPC 9: the leading Supreme Court decision considering the correct approach to obviousness in UK law.
+- Actavis Group PTC EFH v ICOS Corp UKSC 15, 1 ALL E.R.
+213, RPC 9: the leading Supreme Court decision considering the correct approach to obviousness in UK law.

 - Fujifilm Kyowa Kirin Biologics Co Ltd v AbbVie Biotechnology EWHC 395 (Pat): the first ‘Arrow declaration’ case to have come to trial, paving the way for the subsequent explosion in interest in this novel form of relief; Mark having also appeared for Arrow in the original case.
 See also the related decisions: EWCA Civ 1, RPC 9; EWHC 3383, RPC 8; EWHC 2204, RPC 7.

 - Unwired Planet International Ltd v Huawei Technologies Co Ltd EWCA Civ 266: the first of the Unwired Planet cases to come to appeal, and was the subject of intense attention from the industry.
 Having succeeded at first instance, Unwired Planet successfully defended the judgment on appeal, paving the way for the much discussed FRAND action.

 Jurisdiction & Remedies